Using JupyterLab on Nero GCP

 - Cells within a notebook are the containers for text to be displayed or code to be executed by the notebook’s kernel.

-We currently offer several popular kernels including Python, R, Stata, and SAS.
+We currently offer several popular kernels including Python, R, RStudio, Stata, and SAS.
 These can be accessed via JupyterLab Landing Launcher Tab.

 noVNC desktop-like GUI environment is also available.
 This can be accessed within your classic notebook.
 From within your Nero Jupyter interface click Help, Launch Classic Notebook, New (on the right next to the upload button), noVNC Desktop.
 You must use Chrome for noVNC or it will not work.